VladaAlek/permaculture-map-berlin/README.md

 #### Map Section

 This segment is designed to motivate users to actively delve into the interactive Story map, engaging with its rich textual and audio-visual content.
 The content aims to be an engaging mix of informative, educational, and inspirational elements.
 This trifecta is intended to foster a positive user experience and prompt visitors to return to the site multiple times.
-Lastly, a clear and noticeable call-to-action - CTA linked to the Storymap guides users towards the Form page.
-A short accompanying text will provide context for the map.
 For a seamless connection to the site's Form page, an additional link CTA will be placed in close proximity to the map, inviting users to share their valuable insights and information about ongoing permaculture projects.

-This user engagement allows for continuous updates and enrichment of the map's content, making it a truly collaborative and evolving resource.
+A short accompanying paragraphs will provide context for the map.

 ![Home_Page](https://github.com/VladaAlek/permaculture-map-berlin/assets/28791829/31f65cee-7c29-4a3b-afa1-43b1cbf0f6a2)